 Nutrition Tools for Schools[©] (NTS) Nutrition Standards are adapted from the Ministry of Education's School Food and Beverage Policy (P/PM 150) Nutrition Standards.
 The P/PM 150 Nutrition Standards include nutrition criteria for three categories: Sell Most, Sell Less and Not Permitted for Sale.
-The NTS Nutrition Standards include an additional category to identify food and beverages that meet or exceed the P/PM 150 Nutrition Standards and provide Maximum Nutritional Value.
-The nutrition criteria for Maximum Nutritional Value food and beverages are highlighted in purple.
+The NTS Nutrition Standards include an additional category to identify food and beverages that meet or exceed the P/PM 150 Nutritional Value food and beverages are highlighted in purple.
 In addition, the terminology of Sell Most, Sell Less and Not Permitted for Sale have been revised to the following: Sell/Offer Most, Sell/Offer Less and Not Permitted.